FrankTimmons/animal-shelter/README.md

 ## Description

 This is a web page for PNW animal shelter.
-Animals that are currently available for adoption are listed in a card format with their picture, name, and short description.
+Animals that are currently available for adoption are listed in a column with their picture, name, and short description.

 ## Setup/Installation Requirements